Vanessa Beeley: Activism

-Beeley has said she travelled to Palestine where she lived through Israeli bombardments.
+Beeley has travelled to Palestine where she lived through Israeli bombardments.
 In 2014, she started her blog titled The Wall Will Fall in which she supported the Palestinian cause.

 Since 2015, Beeley has focused her activism on the Syrian civil war.
 She first visited Syria in July 2016.
 That year, she met Syrian President Bashar al-Assad in Damascus as part of a US Peace Council delegation, describing it as her "proudest moment".
 According to Bellingcat, Beeley was on the steering committee for the Syria Solidarity Movement.
 After visiting Syria, Beeley went to Moscow to meet Russia's deputy foreign minister Mikhail Bogdanov and director of information and press Maria Zakharova.
 An article by Janine di Giovanni in The New York Review of Books described Bogdanov as "Putin's point man on Syria".

 Beeley has frequently appeared on the Russian government-owned networks RT and Sputnik commenting on the Syrian war.

 In 2019, two of Beeley's planned talks at universities in Canada, organised by the Hamilton, Ontario chapter of the Stop the War Coalition, were cancelled after a backlash.
 The Université de Montréal said the room booked for the event was too small and it was concerned that the "event would not go off peacefully".

 Journalism

 Beeley has been an associate editor of the conspiracy website 21st Century Wire.
+She has also written articles for MintPress News and American Herald Tribune.

 In 2019, she received the "Serena Shim Award for Uncompromised Integrity in Journalism" from the Association for Investment in Popular Action Committees, which Bellingcat describes as a "pro-Assad lobby group".

 Beeley has claimed to have been a finalist for the Martha Gellhorn Prize for Journalism, however, according to James Fox, a member of the prize committee, there are no finalists for the Gellhorn Prize, and only winners or special commendations are published.